Flag with Che Guevara Displayed at Barack Obama Campaign Office-Truth!

 criticized for not condemning it and insisting that it be taken down.

-The Truth: This controversy came to light when a Fox
+This controversy came to light when a Fox

 affiliate in Houston covered the opening of the Houston campaign office